Building Reverse Proxy Using API Gateway

 Overview

-A reverse proxy is an intermediary that sits between the internet and a server, forwarding client requests to the server.
-API Gateway can act as a reverse proxy by routing to multiple servers based on paths and handling user authentication and access control to endpoints, thereby enhancing security and optimizing performance.
+Reverse proxy (Reverse Proxy) is located behind the internet and in front of the server, acting as an intermediary that forwards client requests to the appropriate server.
+API Gateway can serve as a reverse proxy because it routes requests to multiple servers based on paths and handles and manages user authentication to control access to endpoints, thereby strengthening security and optimizing performance.

 Architecture Diagram

-The single domain provided by API Gateway is called.
+Invoke the single domain provided by API Gateway.

-Based on the path name, requests are routed to Virtual Server and Cloud Functions, respectively.
+Based on the path name, route to Virtual Server and Cloud Functions respectively.

 Use Cases